Hasse--Schmidt derivations versus classical derivations: Introduction

-A similar result is proven in \cite{Mirza_2010}, this time for a possibly non-commutative algebra $A$ over a field $k$ of characteristic zero: any Hasse--Schmidt derivation $D=(D_0=\Id,D_1,D_2,\dots)$ of infinite length of $A$ over $k$ determines, and is determined by a sequence $\delta = (\delta_1,\delta_2,\dots)$ of classical derivations given by the following recursive formula:
+A similar result is proven in \cite{Mirza_2010}: any Hasse--Schmidt derivation $D=(D_0=\Id,D_1,D_2,\dots)$ of infinite length of $A$ over $k$ determines, and is determined by a sequence $\delta = (\delta_1,\delta_2,\dots)$ of classical derivations given by the following recursive formula: